spatie/laravel-resource-links/README.md

 ```

-Now every UserResource has an additional EndpointResource which in responses will look like
+Now every UserResource has an additional EndpointResource which in responses will look like:

 ``` json
 "endpoints":{